spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

 Spot’s Elastigroup can support the use of multiple AMIs in a single Elastigroup.
 You can utilize both AWS Graviton and x86 instances in the same groups and the feature also allows the Elastigroup autoscaler to launch instances based on the best Spot pricing and availability in real time.

-You can select up to three images and they must follow the following criteria:
+You can select up to three images, and they must follow the following criteria:

 * The images need to be different from one another (different AMIs).
 * The images need to be from the same operating system (Windows, Linux/Unix, etc.).
-* The images need to have different architchtures (ARM, x86-64, etc.).
+* The images need to have different architectures (ARM, x86-64, etc.).

 ### Workload Capacity